 Shape.
 Shape the dough into a loaf by spreading it out into a rectangle.
 The short side of the rectangle should be roughly as long as the loaf pan.
 Tuck the corners in and roll up into a cylinder, then tuck the ends in.

 Bake.
 Remove the plastic wrap and brush the bread with milk.
 Bake for 40 minutes, until very golden brown.
-Remove from the loaf pan and allow to cool on a wire rack for at least an hour before slicing.
+Remove from the loaf pan and cool on a wire rack for at least an hour before slicing.
 Store leftovers tightly wrapped for up to 2 days.

 Notes

-A slightly warmed but turned off oven in a great place to have your dough rise.
+A slightly warmed but turned off oven is a great place to have your dough rise.
 Turn it on for a minute, then turn it off.
 Make sure you don't preheat it with the dough still inside!